-It can be difficult to say why your check engine light is one without running an in-depth diagnostic, but there are a number of common reasons for a lit up warning light!
+It can be difficult to say why your check engine light is one without running an in-depth diagnostic test, but there are a ton of common reasons for a lit up warning light!
 Here are the most common reasons:

-- A Faulty O2 sensor – Your O2 sensor measures the oxygen in your exhaust system and tells your computer so it can adjust the air/fuel mixture of your engine.
+• Faulty O2 sensor – Your O2 sensor measures the oxygen in your exhaust system and so that your vehicle can adjust the air/fuel mixture of your engine.
 A faulty O2 sensor will reduce your fuel economy and increase your vehicle’s emissions, but it isn’t so dangerous that you shouldn’t be able to drive it to your nearest service station.

-- Loose Gas Cap – A loose gas cap will often cause your engine to throw an “evap” code, indicating that your fuel system has a vapour leak.
+• Loose Gas Cap – A loose gas cap will often cause your engine to throw an “evap” code, indicating that your fuel system has a vapour leak.
 If your gas cap is cracked, faulty, or loose, then it could cause this warning light.
 On the other hand, an evap code could be caused by a more serious leak anywhere in the upper portion of your fuel system.

-• Failed Catalytic Converter – Your catalytic converter is an important emissions control in your exhaust system that converts carbon monoxide and other harmful gases into other byproducts.
-If your catalytic converter is failing, your gas mileage and performance will be suffering.
+• Failed Catalytic Converter – Your catalytic converter is an important emissions control in your exhaust system that converts carbon monoxide and other harmful gases into other by-products.
+If your catalytic converter is failing, your gas mileage and performance will definitely suffer.
 Unfortunately, a catalytic converter is generally an expensive part, and best left to the job of a professional mechanic.

-- Faulty Mass Air Flow (MAF) Sensor – The mass air flow sensor is a component that helps your car’s computer determine how much fuel to add based on the amount of air coming into the motor.
+• Faulty Mass Air Flow (MAF) Sensor – The mass air flow sensor is a component that helps your car’s computer determine how much fuel to add based on the amount of air coming into the motor.
 Most MAF sensors fail due to an improperly installed or dirty air filter.
-Some speculate that performance add-ons like oiled K&N filters may also contribute to MAF failures on certain models.
-It’s best to consult with your mechanic before making any modifications to your air intake system.
 While a faulty MAF sensor isn’t an emergency, you will notice a decrease in fuel economy, rough idle, and poor performance until you get it replaced.

-- Dead Battery or Fault in Charging System – If your battery is nearing the end of its life, or your charging system is no longer running efficiently, then this can also cause a check engine light.
+• Dead Battery or Fault in Charging System – If your battery is nearing the end of its life, or your charging system is no longer running efficiently, then this could also cause a lit up check engine light.
 Get these replaced as soon as possible, as you don’t want to run into a situation where you need to jump start your car.

 If your check engine light is on now, book a service appointment at Mississauga Kia or speak directly with one of our service professionals by calling us.